 The flux-ratio anomalies observed in multiply-lensed quasar images are most plausibly explained as the result of perturbing structures superposed on the underlying smooth matter distribution of the primary lens.
 The cold dark matter cosmological model predicts that a large number of substructures should survive inside larger halos but, surprisingly, this population alone has been shown to be insufficient to explain the observed distribution of the flux ratios of quasar's multiple images.
-Other halos (and their own subhalos) projected along the line of sight to the primary lens have been considered as additional source of perturbation.
+Other halos (and their subhalos) projected along the line of sight to the primary lens have been considered as additional sources of perturbation.
 In this work, we use ray tracing through the Millennium II simulation to investigate the importance of projection effects due to halos and subhalos of mass $m > 10^8 h^{-1} M{\odot}$ and extend our analysis to lower masses, $m \ge 10^6 h^{-1} M{\odot}$, using Monte-Carlo halo distributions.
-We find that violations of the cusp-caustic relation caused by line-of-sight haloes are comparable to (or even larger than) those caused by intrinsic substructures.
-The magnitude of the violation depends strongly on the density profile and concentration of the intervening halos, but clustering plays only a minor role.
+We find that the magnitude of the violation depends strongly on the density profile and concentration of the intervening halos, but clustering plays only a minor role.
 For a typical lensing geometry (lens at redshift 0.6 and source at redshift 2), background haloes (behind the main lens) are more likely to cause a violation than foreground halos.
-The combined effect of substructures within the lens and along the line of sight in a Λ CDM universe results in a cusp-violation probability from lensing flux-ratio observations of $\sim 20\%$.
-This is enough to reconcile the model with current data, but larger samples are required for a stronger test of the theory.
+We conclude that line-of-sight structures can be as important as intrinsic substructures in causing flux-ratio anomalies.
+The combined effect of perturbing structures within the lens and along the line of sight in the Λ CDM universe results in a cusp-violation probability of 20-30%.
+This alleviates the discrepancy between models and current data, but a larger observational sample is required for a stronger test of the theory.

-Key words: Gravitational lensing - dark matter - galaxies: ellipticals - galaxies: formation
+Key words: gravitational lensing: strong - galaxies: haloes - galaxies: structure - cosmology: theory - dark matter.